top of page

 New and emerging natural capital projects:

-• Natural Capital Ireland and INCASE project are delighted to see a number of projects taking off in Ireland and abroad that embark on the natural capital approach.
+• Natural Capital Ireland are delighted to see a number of projects taking off in Ireland and abroad that embark on the natural capital approach.

 • Bord na Mona have carried out natural capital accounting on bog areas with Dr Catherine Farrell as they transitioned into their work for nature.